 While the main goal of every health and safety program is to prevent injuries and accidents, the unfortunate reality is that they still happen in many workplaces.
-In 2021 alone, Ontario’s Workplace Safety Insurance Board (WSIB) reported over 220,000 injury claims.
+In the first half of 2023 alone, Ontario’s Workplace Safety Insurance Board (WSIB) reported over 120,000 injury claims.

 Workplace incidents and accidents are highly stressful events for everyone involved, especially if they result in a critical injury or fatality.
 The overwhelming nature of these events often leads to confusion about what steps to take after an event and who is responsible for carrying them out.

 The purpose of this guide is to help you understand what to do after an incident or accident to prevent similar events from occurring and comply with health and safety legislation.

 You will learn:

 - The difference between an incident and an accident

 What to do immediately following an incident or accident

 - Who is responsible for specific procedures after an incident or accident occurs

 - Who needs to be notified and when